9 Places Associated with Historical Figures Who Loved Kanagawa

 Looking into the evening light

-"The Evening Light Room" is from "Evening Light on Nojima Island"
+"The Sunset Room" is from "Sunset on Nojima"

 bathroom

-Guests to the house also use the box bath made of sawara wood.
+Guests visiting the residence also use the box bath made of sawara wood.

-Every year from mid-April to early May, the Kanazawa flower, the peony, blooms in full glory in the garden.
-Events are also held to coincide with the blooming of the flowers.
+Every year from mid-April to early May, the garden is filled with the Kanazawa flower, the peony, and many events are held to coincide with the blooming of the flowers.

 [Former Kanazawa Villa of Hirobumi Ito (inside Nojima Park)]